 RapidSSL wildcard certificates cost $199 USD and will cover all subdomains.
 However, if you only use a few subdomains, it’s much easier to manage the few certificates you need with free Let’s Encrypt SSL certificates instead.

-Our system will auto-renew RapidSSL 3 days before its expiration.
+Our system will auto-renew RapidSSL 3 days before its expiration, unless autorenew has been manually disabled.

 NOTE: For a Wildcard SSL order to process, the top-level (non-WWW) domain must have DNS pointed to a WP Engine server.